 chainer.dataset.concat_examples()is used by default.

-- device – Device to which the training data is sent.
-Negative value indicates the host memory (CPU).
+device (device specifier) – Device to which the model is sent.
+If

 None, the target link of the main optimizer is used instead.